Arithmetic transfer for inner forms of $GL_{2n}$: Germ Expansion

 \emph{Now assume that $d < 0$.} No matter which of the two cases (3) and (4) of Lemma \ref{lem:std_form_r_d} occur for $w_1$ and $w_2$, it always holds that $ζ_i = π^{-r/2-d}w_i$ is an $O_F$-algebra generator of $O_{L_i}$.
 So take $ϕ = ϕ_{1,1}$.
 Then $ϕ(ζ_1) = ζ_2$ and hence $ϕ(O_{L_1}) = O_{L_2}$.
 Furthermore, the element $π^{-2d}/ζ_i$ is again an $O_F$-algebra generator of $O_{L_i}$, see Lemma \ref{lem:std_form_r_d} (4).
 We obtain

 as desired and the proof of the lemma is complete. \end{proof}

 We now come to the main part of the proof of Proposition \ref{prop:germ_independence}.
 Let $\mcB$ be the $PGL$-building for $L$ viewed as $F$-vector space.
 Concretely, $\mcB$ is the graph (a tree in fact) with the following description.
 Its vertices are in bijection with $O_F$-lattices $Λ\subset O_L$ such that $O_L/Λ$ is a cyclic $O_F$-module.
 Its edges are given by unordered pairs $\{Λ, Λ'\}$ such that one lattice is a sublattice of index $1$ of the other.
 We write $d(Λ, Λ')$ for the distance between two vertices $Λ$ and $Λ'$.
-Consider the following subtree $\mcE \subset \mcB$, here described in terms of its spanning vertices,
+Consider the subtree $\mcE \subset \mcB$ that is spanned by the vertices